-Asparagus boosts the activity of key chemicals in the brain that promotes improved cognition.
-This can increase your ability to focus, remember things, and solve any issues you may be facing due to low concentration or memory problems (4).
+Asparagus may boost the activity of key chemicals in the brain that promotes improved cognition.
+This can increase your ability to focus, remember things, and improve any issues you may be facing due to low concentration or memory problems (4).

 How To Start Eating Healthy To Lose Weight?

-Restrictive plans like the tilapia and fish diet are not effective.
+Restrictive plans like the tilapia and asparagus diet are not effective.
 They’re often too limiting for most people to maintain over time.

 Use this plan instead so you can continue to enjoy your favorite foods while still seeing the pounds come off.

 Calculate Your Calorie Deficit

 Remember that the key to weight loss is creating a calorie deficit, which means eating fewer calories than your body needs.